 The Eleventh Circuit’s Florida Decision

 The legal pivot for the Surprise case is the Eleventh Circuit’s April 21, 2026 decision in Friends of the Everglades, Inc. v.
-Secretary of DHS.
-The Eleventh Circuit vacated a preliminary injunction in the Florida “Alligator Alcatraz” case, holding that the Florida facility failed the post-2023 NEPA threshold of “more than minimal federal funding and control” because the state had built and was operating the facility itself, with federal funds flowing through indirectly.
+Secretary, U.S. Department of Homeland Security.
+The Eleventh Circuit vacated a preliminary injunction in the Florida “Alligator Alcatraz” case on a theory that turns on whether a facility involves both federal funding and federal control.
+There, the state had built and was operating the facility itself, with federal funds flowing through indirectly.

 That holding is the test.
 Arizona meets it cleanly.
 The federal government bought the warehouse directly, holds the federal contract for renovation, and contracts for operations.
-Federal commitment is approximately $70 million in purchase plus approximately $300 million in renovation and operations.
-That is the kind of “more than minimal federal funding and control” that the Eleventh Circuit said triggers NEPA review obligations.
+Federal commitment is approximately $70 million in purchase plus $313 million in renovation and operations.
+That is the kind of federal funding and federal control that the Eleventh Circuit’s decision puts at the center of the NEPA review question.

 The Maryland TRO came on the same fact pattern.
 Arizona’s case sits in the post-Eleventh-Circuit world with cleaner facts than Florida’s.